Kelvinskell/vhost.sh/README.md

 # vhost.sh

 ## Project description
-A bash script to automate and simplify the Creaton of Apache virtual hosts on Debian based systems.
+A bash script to automate and simplify the Creaton of Apache virtual hosts on Linux systems.

 ## Installation And Usage